michaelkoohang/DeepScroll/README.md

 ## About

 DeepScroll is an iOS toolkit that allows developers to create UITableViews that resize their cells based on where users scroll on the screen.
-The makers of DeepScroll developed the toolkit to help combat infinite scroll, a common phenomena found in social media apps where content seems to go on forever.
+The makers of DeepScroll developed the toolkit to help combat infinite scroll, a phenomenon commonly found in social media apps where feeds seem to never end.
 We also thought this was a useful way to interact with content to reduce cognitive load and parse through information more efficiently.
+This project was completed as our final project for CS 6456 - Principles of UI Software at Georgia Tech.

 ## How it works

 With DeepScroll, the screen is divided into 3 separate vertical columns, with each column collapsing cells into a different size when used to scroll.
 We use tags to assign each lane a priority (1-3).
-Tag 1 means it's a normal lane, so the scroll is normal.
-Tag 2 means it's a half collapsed lane, so the cell shrinks to a slightly smaller size.
+Tag 1 means it's a normal lane, so the content size is normal.
+Tag 2 means it's a half collapsed lane, so the content shrinks to a slightly smaller size.
 Finally, tag 3 mean it's a fully collapsed lane, so the cell shrinks to the smallest size possible.
 When the user scrolls, they can switch seamlessly between each lane without picking up their finger.
-An animation that fills the scroll lane with a gray color and fades out is triggered whenever the scroll lane is switched.
+Whenever the scroll lane is switched, an animation fills the new lane with a gray color and fades out.

 | Normal | Half Collapsed | Full Collapsed |
 | :---: | :---: | :---: |